janpeuker/awesome-tech-roles/README.md

 ### Career Management

+- [2022 Sequoia Compensation Findings Report](https://dataforest.sequoia.com/reports/compensation/) - The 2022 Compensation Findings Report gives interesting insights into the "Great Resignation", remote work, but also how priorities across departments and roles have changed
 - [An Elegant Puzzle](https://blog.pragmaticengineer.com/an-elegant-puzzle-book-review/) - Summary of Will Larson's book "An Elegant Puzzle" especially look at chapter #5.
 - [Becoming a Technical Leader](https://danlebrero.com/2019/11/27/becoming-a-technical-leader-book-notes/) - Notes and excerpts from Gerald Weinberg's "Becoming a Technical Leader", especially chapters "Obstacles to Effective Organising" and "Learning to Be an Organiser".
 - [Competency Management](https://www2.deloitte.com/content/dam/Deloitte/za/Documents/human-capital/ZA_Competency_management_at_its_most_competent.pdf) - Deloitte / Development Dimensions International white paper on Competency Management using a Success Profile model.